dianadiazc/customer-wa/content/work2/task-4.md

 <img src="../images/ip11.png" alt="drawing" width="800"/>

 {{% notice info %}}
-NOTE: After the modification of their instance profiles, it may take up to **5 minutes** for the instances to show up into the managed instances inventory .
+NOTE: After the modification of their instance profiles, it may take up to **5 minutes** for the instances to appear into the managed instances inventory .
 {{% /notice %}}